-The SCFC strives to reach South Carolina's school children through "train the trainer" programs for teachers such as Project Learning Tree (PLT) and the annual SC Teachers Tour.
+The SCFC strives to reach South Carolina's school children through "train the trainer" programs for teachers such as Project Learning Tree (PLT) and the annual SC Teachers' Tour.
 Each of these programs has a multiplier effect.
 By training educators, we are continuously reaching thousands of students in return.
-In FY 2011, the SCFC hosted 30 workshops involving 615 participants who in turn, influenced approximately 100,000 students.
+In FY 2012, the SCFC hosted 31 PLT workshops involving 1,148 participants and the annual SC Teachers' Tour had 25 participants.